MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 * Adds a WooCommerce payment gateway that allows users to pay with their PrecisionPay account or as a guest at checkout, or when paying for an invoice.

 == Upgrade Notice ==

+= 3.4.0 =
+New Feature: Refunds - From the WooCommerce order page, submitting a refund with precisionpay will automatically refund your customer.
+Select any amount up to the total of the order.

+= 3.3.3 =
+This version has some minor bugfixes and UI improvements.

 = 3.3.2 =
 Bugfix for edge case where a user who gets automatically logged in after placing the order would have to hit the place order button a second time.